 (B) Extension of Time to File.
 Motions, pursuant to Bankruptcy Rule 1007(c) or 9006(b), to extend the time to file lists, schedules, statements or other documents, must set forth the date of the scheduled meeting of creditors.
 If no date has yet been set, the motion should so state.
 Motions which seek to extend the time within seven days before the §341 meeting will be granted only after a hearing and only upon a showing of exceptional circumstances.
-This rule does not apply to motions to extend the time to file a certificate of credit counseling, which extensions are governed by 11 U.S.C. §109(h), Bankruptcy Rule 1007(b)(3) and Local Rule 1007-1(E).
+This rule does not apply to motions to extend the time to file a certificate of credit counseling, which extensions are governed by 11 U.S.C. §109(h), Bankruptcy Rule 1007(b)(3) and subdivision (D) of this Rule.

 (C) Local Form Must Accompany Filing of Schedules.
 If Schedules D, and E/F were not filed with the petition, Local Form “Debtor’s Notice of Compliance with Requirements for Amending Creditor Information” is required when Schedules D, and E/F are filed or the case may be dismissed.

 (D) Consumer Credit Counseling.

 (1) Requirement of Debtor to Complete Part 5 of the Voluntary Bankruptcy Petition Regarding Consumer Credit Counseling Requirement.
 Individual debtors must comply with credit counseling requirements under 11 U.S.C. §§109(h) and 521(b), and Bankruptcy Rule 1007(b)(3), and indicate the debtor’s status by completing Part 5 of the Official Bankruptcy Form “Voluntary Petition for Individuals Filing for Bankruptcy”.